 As of June 1st, hurricane season is officially upon us.
-For those that live far from the East Coast, remember that you’re not out of harm’s way, either — multiple tornados have affected the Midwest so far this spring, while wildfires in California and mudslides in Colorado have also claimed homes, lives, and the blood, sweat, and tears of our treasured first responders.
+For those that live far from the East Coast, remember that you’re not out of harm’s way, either—multiple tornados have affected the Midwest so far this spring, while wildfires in California and mudslides in Colorado have also claimed homes, lives, and the blood, sweat, and tears of our treasured first responders.

 What does all this have to do with businesses?
 This time of year, concerns about remote backup, disaster recovery, and business continuity become much more critical.
 Numerous studies indicate that catastrophic data loss is one of the most detrimental events that can occur to a small or medium-sized business.
-And the lack of a well-structured and frequently tested recovery or continuity plan can doom an organization if it’s affected by natural disaster.
+And the lack of a well-structured and frequently tested recovery or continuity plan can doom an organization if it’s affected by a natural disaster.

-Unfortunately, data loss happens all the time — in 2012, when Hurricane Sandy affected a large portion of coastal New Jersey and New York, thousands of businesses reeled from the storm’s devastating floods.
-Any number of other calamities — fire, structural damage, extended power outages — can also have similarly negative effects.
+Unfortunately, data loss happens all the time—in 2012, when Hurricane Sandy affected a large portion of coastal New Jersey and New York, thousands of businesses reeled from the storm’s devastating floods.
+Any number of other calamities—fire, structural damage, extended power outages—can also have similarly negative effects.

-Which brings us to a pertinent data loss-related topic: the failure of hard drives, computers, or servers.
+This brings us to a pertinent data loss-related topic: the failure of hard drives, computers, or servers.
 Luckily, our trusted partners at Flashback Data have provided a number of tips that can help you get your critical business data on the road to recovery should a natural or manmade disaster strike.
 Some may seem like common sense, but others may come as a major surprise:

 - If your hard drive is making odd noises (usually clicking) and is not recognized by your computer, do not keep powering it on and trying to get it to work.
 Odd noises usually indicate a physical problem with the mechanics of a hard drive, and repeatedly turning it on can scrape data off for good.